 Last week I started playing around with a raspberry parfait and thought I would try some lady fingers in it (like a fruity tiramisu).
 Well that was a solid fail, or should I say learning experience... 😛 Here's the pic - beautiful right?

 Not so tasty though, those lady fingers just did not do what I had hoped!
-I will likely go back and rework it at some point and you could just layer the berries with yogurt or whipped cream and get the look.
-So while the pictures were beautiful, the recipe didn’t make the cut.
+I will likely go back and rework it at some point.
+So while the pictures were beautiful, the recipe didn't make the cut.

 I then decided to focus on one of my personal favourites, Raspberry Coulis.
-This is so simple I can’t really claim it as my own recipe and it is also very adaptable to other fruits.
-My version isn’t strained but certainly you could strain the seeds out which would be more traditional.
+Coulis really elevates any dessert it touches and it's very adaptable to other fruits.
+My version isn't strained but certainly you could strain the seeds out which would be more traditional.
 I have paired it with this small but decadent chocolate cake recipe I developed.

-I don’t know about you but I shy away from making a whole 9×13 cake for our family because then we are eating it for days.
+I don't know about you but I shy away from making a whole 9x13 cake for our family because then we are eating it for days.
 This recipe is just the right amount for an 8 or 9 inch round cake pan and will serve 8 people.
-Let me know if you make this by commenting below or tagging #wckitchengarden on Instagram! ox

 Raspberry Coulis (Raw, Vegan, Delicious!)